 Face it: driving to work isn’t the best part of anyone’s day, but for those with long commutes across town, it can be downright frustrating.

-If your commute is eating up large portions of your day, cutting into the time you could be spending with your family or relaxing and recharging for the next work day, it may be time to consider looking for a new home in Los Angeles that’s closer to work.
+If your commute is eating up large portions of your day, cutting into the time you could be spending with your family or relaxing and recharging for the next work day, it may be time to consider looking for a new home in Riverside that’s closer to work.